TrendLearner: Early Prediction of Popularity Trends of User Generated Content: Experimental Results

 \subsection{Trend Prediction}

 We now discuss our trend prediction results, which are averages of 5 test sets along with corresponding 95\% confidence intervals.
-We here refer to the clusters as {\it classes}.
-We start by showing results that support our approach of computing class membership probabilities using only centroids as opposed to all class members, as in \cite{Nikolov2012} (Section \ref{sec:resshapelets}).
+We start by showing results that support our approach of computing class membership probabilities using only centroids as opposed to all class members, as in \citep{Chen2013} (Section \ref{sec:resshapelets}).
 We then evaluate our TrendLearner method, comparing it with three alternative approaches (Section \ref{sec:resTrendLearner}).